Tony Malinosky

-Anthony Francis Malinosky (October 7, 1909 – February 8, 2011) was an American baseball player.
+Anthony Francis Malinosky (October 7, 1909 – February 8, 2011) was an American professional baseball player.
 He played third baseman and shortstop in Major League baseball in 35 games for the Brooklyn Dodgers in the 1937 season.
 Listed at 5' 10", Weight: 165 lb., he batted and threw right-handed.

+Biography

-Born in Collinsville, Illinois, Tony Malinosky attended Whittier College, where he played baseball and was a classmate of future US President Richard Nixon.
+Born to Lithuanian immigrants in Collinsville, Illinois, Malinosky idolized Babe Ruth.
+He was 5 years old when he decided to become a baseball player.
+He was the captain of the baseball team of El Monte High School and attended Whittier College, where he played baseball and was a classmate of future US President Richard Nixon.

 The Pittsburgh Pirates signed Malinosky to his first professional contract, and then sold his rights to the Dodgers in 1936.

 During World War II, Malinosky was drafted by the United States Army, with which he saw combat in the Battle of the Bulge.